Cybersecurity Bootcamp (REMOTE)

 Information Security Analyst

-This module introduces core principles that are essential to forming a security mindset, which include the CIA Triad (Confidentiality / Integrity / Availability); Defense-in-Depth; Authentication, Authorization and Accounting; and Open Web Application Security Project (OWASP).
-Also, security is a mile wide and a mile deep and this module provides an overview of the various different domains within security, which include Application Security; Network Security; Hardware Security; Physical Security; Mobile Security; Operational Security (SecOps/OpsSec); Incident Response; Identity and Access Management; Governance, Risk & Compliance (GRC); and Disaster Recovery / Business Continuity.
+This module introduces core principles that are essential to forming a security mindset, which include the CIA Triad (Confidentiality / Integrity / Availability), Defense-in-Depth, Authentication, and Authorization.
+Cybersecurity is a broad subject so this module provides a general overview of the different domains within security including Application Security, Network Security, Hardware Security, Physical Security, Mobile Security, Operational Security (SecOps/OpsSec), Incident Response, Identity and Access Management, Governance, Risk & Compliance (GRC), and Disaster Recovery / Business Continuity.

-TOOLS: Kali Linux, Wireshark, TCPDUMP, Netcat, Netstat, Nmap, Dig, Nslookup, Whois
+TOOLS: Kali Linux, TCPDUMP, Netcat, Netstat, Dig, Nslookup, Whois, Packet Tracer, Nmap, Wireshark

 This module focuses on how to understand, implement and manage a security program within an enterprise.
-Security professionals must have strong knowledge of how a company operates in order to implement effective security policies and procedure.
-You must understand who the company’s employees, customers, suppliers and competitors are and how digital information is created, accessed, and shared.
-Students will learn about the various compliance standards and security frameworks that are most commonly used in the industry.
+Security professionals must have strong knowledge of how a company operates to implement effective security policies and procedures.
+You must understand who the organization’s employees, customers, suppliers, and competitors are and how digital information is created, accessed, and shared.
+Students will learn about the various compliance standards and security frameworks that are most used in the industry.

 OSINT & Social

 An enterprise cannot properly defend their information unless they understand who they are defending against.
-This module discusses the current threat landscape and dives into where threats are coming from and what is motivating the threat actors.
+This module discusses the current threat landscape, Advanced Persistent Threats (APTs) and dives into where threats are coming from and what is motivating the nation-state and non-nation-state threat actors.

-A cyber-criminal cannot do much damage to an enterprise if they are unable to read the data they steal.
-This module first focuses on the core concepts of encryption (Boolean Logic, Modulus Arithmetic, hashing) and how it is used within secure protocols (SSL, TLS, SSH).
-Then focus shifts on how to implement and manage encryption policies within an enterprise (signatures, key management, PKI) as well as understanding the vulnerabilities and misconfigurations that most commonly go wrong during implementation.
-Finally, we have the students put up their black hoody and hunker down in their basement where they get to use brute force, rainbow tables and various other hacker tools to crack passwords from hashed data.
+A cybercriminal cannot do as much damage to an enterprise if they are unable to read the stolen data.
+This module covers the core concepts of encryption (Boolean Logic, Modulus Arithmetic, hashing) and how it is used within secure protocols (SSL, TLS, SSH).
+It focuses on how to implement and manage encryption policies within an enterprise (signatures, key management, PKI).
+Students will learn the importance of understanding the vulnerabilities and misconfigurations that commonly go wrong during implementation.
+At the end of the module, students use brute force, rainbow tables and various other hacker tools to crack passwords from hashed data.

-TOOLS: OpenSSL, Hashcat, MD5 / SHA, VeraCrypt, Bcrypt, Hydra
+TOOLS: OpenSSL, CertBot, Nginx, MD5 / SHA, VeraCrypt, Bcrypt, Hydra, Hashcat

 AppSec & Offensive

 How do we know if all the policies, procedures, firewalls, ACLs, or intrusion detection and prevention systems are working unless we test them?
 This module focuses on how to review security programs and perform various security vulnerability assessments throughout an enterprise.
-This is when students get to embody the mindset up a hacker and perform penetration tests where they mimic real-world attacks in an attempt to identify ways to circumvent the security features of an application, system or network.
-A successful pen tester has in-depth knowledge of how networks, systems, and applications are defended so this is where students get to really test everything they have learned to date.
-This module ends with the cohort splitting into teams for a red team / blue team exercise that has been known to get obnoxiously competitive.
+Students will embody the mindset of a hacker and perform penetration tests where they mimic real-world attacks to identify methods to circumvent the security features of an application, system, or network.
+A successful penetration tester has in-depth knowledge of how networks, systems, and applications are defended.
+This module allows students to test everything they have learned thus far.
+Students participate in a competitive red team / blue team exercise to showcase their skills in a team environment.

-TOOLS: Carbon Black, Metasploit, Nikto, Nessus, Burp Suite, Veracode, Shodan, Discover scripts, Terraform*, Qualys*
+TOOLS: Nmap, Bettercap, Metasploit, Nikto, Nessus, Burp Suite, Veracode, Shodan, Discover scripts, DNSExfiltrator, OWASP Zap, Qualys

 Threat Hunting &

-The new mindset in security is that there are two types of companies: companies that know that they have been breached and companies that don’t know that they have been breached.
-One-third of U.S. business were breached last year and nearly 75% were unaware of how the incident occurred.
-In this module, students learn that it is vital that companies properly respond after a breach and have a process to perform forensics to best learn how the breach occurred and understand how it affects the company.
+There are two types of companies: companies that know they have been breached and companies that do not know they have been breached.
+One-third of U.S. businesses were breached last year and nearly 75% were unaware of how the incident occurred.
+In this module, students learn why it is vital for companies to properly respond after a breach and have a process to perform a forensics analysis to learn how the breach occurred and understand how it affects the company.

 During the final portion of the bootcamp, students apply what they have learned to a real-work environment by serving as a security apprentice to complete a security assessment for a non-profit organization.
 Students will work with their small group to conduct a vulnerability assessment, analyze the results, recommend appropriate remediation measures and develop a report for the executive management, thereby gaining valuable experience that will aid them in their job search.
 Students will follow the Evolve Security services methodology, used by our cybersecurity engineers, to conduct the assessment and learn what it is like to work directly with a client.